LLNL/PF3DK/README.md

 PF3DK is distributed under the terms of the BSD-3 license.
 All new contributions must be made under the BSD-3 license.

-See LICENSE-BSD and NOTICE for details.
+See LICENSE and NOTICE for details.

 SPDX-License-Identifier: BSD-3-Clause